hhundsch/Pebble-CoupleWatch/README.md

 A watch face intended to be used by couples.

-The idea of the watch face is that there are two characters -- a boy and a girl on its own watch face and installed on a separate watches (preferably by owned couples).
+The idea of the watch face is that there are two characters -- a boy and a girl on its own watch face and installed on separate watches (preferably by owned couples).

 These characters send hearts to each other at specified times and the animation is setup such that it would look like the heart "travels over" to the other watch (and received by the other character) when sent.